Samuel-Lubliner/oden_project/javascript/es6-modules.md

 ## ES6 Modules

+Use babel to convert modules for browsers that don't support them

 - ES6 modules offer an efficient way to organize code into reusable components.
 - They use `import` and `export` statements to share code between different files.